Policy Platform Development Tools

 Running the PAP component standalone

-Once you have successfully built the PAP codebase, a running MariaDb database and DMaaP instance will also be required to start up the application.
-For MariaDb instance, the easiest way is to run the docker image, please see the mariadb documentation for the latest information on doing so.
-For DMaaP, the easiest way during development is to run the DMaaP simulator which is explained in the below sections.
-Once the mariadb and DMaaP are running, a configuration file must be provided to the PAP component in order for it to know how to connect to the mariadb and DMaaP along with other relevant configuration details.
+Once you have successfully built the PAP codebase, a running Postgres database and Kafka instance will also be required to start up the application.
+To start database and Kafka, check official documentation on how to run an instance of each.
+After database and Kafka are up and running, a configuration file must be provided to the PAP component in order for it to know how to connect to the database and Kafka along with other relevant configuration details.
 You can locate the default configuration file in the packaging of the PAP component:

 Default PAP Configuration

-Update the fields related to MariaDB, DMaaP and the RestServer for the application as per your local environment settings.
+Update the fields related to database, Kafka and the RestServer for the application as per your local environment settings.
 Then to start the application, just run the Spring Boot application using IDE or command line.

 Running the Smoke Tests